janwadolowski/15-puzzle-using-bfs-dfs-astar/README.md

 ## What is a 15 puzzle?

-It's a puzzle where you have a 4 x 4 board of tiles with 15 numbers and 0 (or empty).
-The goal is to arrange the tiles in ascending order by swapping the tiles with empty tile (only horizontal and diagonal movements are allowed).
+It is a well known puzzle where you have a 4x4 board of tiles with 15 numbers (1...15) and a 0 (or empty) tile.
+The goal is to arrange the tiles in ascending order by swapping tiles with an empty tile (only horizontal and diagonal movements are allowed).

 ## How is the solution achieved?